How to wire the playfield interchange board in a FAST Neuron-controlled pinball machine¶

 The voltages and electricity discussed here can be dangerous and could cause property loss or death.
 It is your responsibility to ensure you are aware of these risks and comfortable with these processes.
 Furthermore your local jurisdiction may have regulations or rules which differ from what we discuss here, including wiring colors, standards, techniques, etc. Although based on broadly adopted methods, FAST Pinball does not employ Professional Engineers and this information is not professional recommendations.
 There may be errors, omissions, or typos here.
 Any pinball machine available to the general public should be reviewed by a licensed Professional Engineer in your region.
 Use this content at your own risk.

-If you're following along these guides in order, there won't be much to wire at this point since we haven't gotten to any playfield device wiring yet.
-Therefore much of the information in this guide isn't too valuable to you at the moment, but just know it's here and you can come back later when you have questions about the actual devices you're wiring at that moment.
+If you're following these guides in order, there won't be much to wire at this point since we haven't gotten to any playfield device wiring yet.
+But we'll cover the basics of the board here, and you can come back to this guide later when you're ready to wire up your playfield devices.

 The following diagram shows all the various connections on the playfield interchange board.
 All of them go to playfield devices, except the ones in the pink box.
 Completely disconnecting and removing a playfield from a machine will only require unplugging the connections in that pink box.